k38670462/ML_Project/README.md

                    'subsample': 0.6, 'colsample_bytree': 0.9, 'gamma': 0, 'reg_alpha': 0, 'reg_lambda': 16}

   5. Training
-  6. Visialize training result and pick the best param one by one manually by using checkpointing (i.e. go to step3) for Hyperparameter Tuning
+  6. Visialize training result and pick the best param(use checkpointing and pick max) one by one manually (i.e. go to step3) for Hyperparameter Tuning
   7. Retrain and testing
   8. Visialize retrain and testing